The high-tech equivalent of Conspicuously Light Patch.

 The turning portions of the doors in the Air Temples (the ones that "unlock" via airbending) are obviously CG.

-CG is also used for people multiple times, but generally briefly or in the background (see the drive for the coach Mako and Asami road in "The Voice in the Night" and Asami and Korra during part of the car-race in "The Aftermath").
+CG has also used for people multiple times, but generally briefly or in the background (see the drive for the coach Mako and Asami road in "The Voice in the Night" and Asami and Korra during part of the car-race in "The Aftermath").

 Foster's Home for Imaginary Friends spoofs this: After Eduardo refuses to be in Bloo's movie, Bloo says that they'll use CG to put him in later.
 Sure enough, we later see the movie, and it contains a Conspicuous CG Eduardo.